-The School's investment in capital assets as of June 30, 2024 amounts to \$84,845 (net of accumulated depreciation).
-This investment in capital assets includes furniture, fixtures, equipment and audio visual materials.
-As of June 30, 2024, the School had no long-term liabilities associated to capital assets.
+The School's investment in capital assets as of June 30, 2024 amounts to \$11,890,635 (net of accumulated depreciation) and the right of use lease asset (building) net of accumulated amortization.
+This investment in capital assets includes building, leasehold improvements, furniture, fixtures, and computer equipment.
+As of June 30, 2024, the School had long-term liabilities of \$12,461,459 associated to capital assets and working capital.